 A. No. NINDS staff can give you advice on eligibility; however, applications are evaluated for eligibility by the Receipt and Referral Office at the NIH Center for Scientific Review based on the criteria stated in the FOA.

 Q. Is there a limit on the number of applications that can be submitted by an institution?
 By a PD/PI?

-A. There is no limit on the number of applications that can be submitted by an institution, provided they are for support of the research programs of different independent investigators.
+A. There is no limit on the number of applications that can be submitted by an institution.
 A PD/PI may submit only one application for RPA.

 Q. Can I get advice on my ideas for submission of a RPA application?

 A. You may discuss your ideas with the program contact named in the FOA or with the program director(s) who administers your current NINDS applications and awards.

 Q. What became of the specific aims section of the grant application?

 A. Specific aims are not required in order to focus the application on the impact of an investigator’s entire NINDS supported research program.